AbhilashMathews/gp_extras_applications/README.md

 # Multidimensional adaptive Gaussian process regression

 To get started, here is a link to the original [gp_extras package](https://github.com/jmetzen/gp_extras) which should be installed along with [scikit-learn (sklearn)](https://github.com/scikit-learn/scikit-learn).
-These packages and listed scripts are developed with Python 3 compatibility.
+These packages and listed scripts are developed with Python 3 compatibility, and installation is as simple as

+    git clone git@github.com:scikit-learn/scikit-learn.git
+    cd sklearn
+    sudo python setup.py install

+and

+    git clone git@github.com:jmetzen/gp_extras.git
+    cd gp_extras
+    [sudo] python setup.py install

 The multidimensional adaptive Gaussian process code is applied on experimental data with a few examples of potential outputs displayed below.
 Corresponding codes necessary for the creation of similar plots can be found [here](https://github.com/AbhilashMathews/gp_extras_applications/tree/master/codes).
 The primary capability of this tool is the fitting of noisy multidimensional data as visualized below for both electron density and temperature measurements.
 This can yield time-varying plasma profiles and corresponding gradients with uncertainties.